nikulkaaa/Applied-ML-group-9/README.md

   one image per upload by the user for detection, running on a CPU provides an adaquate amount of waiting time.
 Furthermore, we justified this by providing the baseline model to the user, so that if they want a quick but less reliable prediction, they can use the fast performing model to get results fast.

+- We chose to implement Grad-CAM saliency maps in order to add an explainable layer to the project.
+  We wanted to make sure that neither one of the models (especially the full model) used noise in the images for its decision.
+  With the saliency maps, we detected that the full model was only using the background of the images to classify them, and so we chose to remove the baground from all images in preprocessing such that the models could not rely on the background any longer, which both removed that problem and improved the performance of our model, showing how useful the saliency maps were to designing our model.

+- DECA ?

 ### Acknowledgements
 # The DECA model
 The DECA model was taken from: https://github.com/yfeng95/DECA \
 All credits go to the creators Feng, Yao and Feng, Haiwen and Black, Michael J. and Bolkart, Timo.
 We did edit the code slightly to ensure a smoother process when running it with our specific design for deepfake detection.
 This included making it CPU-only for maximum user-friendly and saving only explicitly what we needed.

+# The dataset
+The original full dataset can be found at https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images?resource=download
+The dataset is not our own, and is publicly available at the link above.
+It contains around 190 000 samples, of which we are using roughly 16 000.
+The dataset comes split into real and fake images.
+The dataset is already pre-split into Train/Val/Test, but in order to do k-fold cross validation, we sourced all of our samples from the Training set.